edelans/Cheatsheets/linux/command_line_basics.md

 Sorts standard input then outputs the sorted result on standard output.

+Useful options :
+- `-r` reverse
+- `-g` general-numeric-sort : compare according to general numerical value (23 > 3 in this mode), useful when combining sort and uniq

 **uniq**

 Given a sorted stream of data from standard input, it removes duplicate lines of data (i.e., it makes sure that every line is unique).

+Useful options :
+- `-c` prepend string with number of occurences

 **wc**